 If the harness is too tight for your fingers or feels as though it is smashing them, then it is too tight.
 If you can fit three or more fingers underneath, then it is too loose.
 With Beagles, remember to make the harness as close to the skin as possible, so they don’t slip free of their restraint.

-There is an endless number of harnesses on the market, but finding the right option for your breed is vital to their health and longevity.
-All models help eliminate choking and potential health hazards caused when dogs pull on their lushes, but Beagles need this option for a few different reasons.
+There is an endless number of Beagle harnesses on the market.
+Finding the right option for your breed is vital to their health and longevity.
+All models help eliminate choking and potential health hazards caused when dogs pull on their leashes.
+But Beagles need this option for a few different reasons.

-When it comes to the best harnesses for Beagles, the Embark Adventure is our top choice.
+When it comes to finding the best harness for Beagles, the Chai’s Choice adventure harness is our top choice.
 Its design creates supreme comfort and durability while offering a fully adjustable fit for proper support.
-The X-shape adds to that support, as well.
+The rear handle is strong and durable, adding maximum control.

 Furthermore, the reflective elements in the harness make this an excellent choice for nightly walks as well as hunting.
 Throw in the dual clip design, and you have a harness that doubles as a training device.
-While the sizing runs small, measuring your Beagle will help you find the perfect fit.
+Properly measuring your dog will help you find the perfect fit.